Gray catbird: Taxonomy

-The name Dumetella is based upon the Latin term dūmus ("thorny thicket"; it thus means approximately "small thornbush-dweller" or "small bird of the thornbushes".
+The name Dumetella is based upon the Latin term dūmus ("thorny thicket"); it thus means approximately "small thornbush-dweller" or "small bird of the thornbushes".
 It refers to the species' habit of singing when hidden in undergrowth.
-The specific name carolinensis is New Latin for "from the Carolinas".
+The specific name carolinensis is Neo-Latin for "from the Carolinas".

 The species was first described by Carl Linnaeus in his 1766 edition of Systema naturae.
 His original name Muscicapa carolinensis reflected the belief, widespread at that time, that the gray catbird was some sort of Old World flycatcher (presumably due to its remarkably plain coloration, not similar to other mimids).

 The genus name has a convoluted nomenclatorial history.
 The monotypic genus Galeoscoptes, proposed by Jean Cabanis in 1850, was widely used up to 1907.
 This name roughly means "capped mockingbird", from Latin galea "helmet" and Ancient Greek skóptein (σκώπτειν, "to scold" or "to mock").
 But as it turned out, Dumetella was a technically acceptable senior synonym, even though the peculiar circumstances of its publishing left the identity of its author unsolved until 1989.
 As it turned out, the genus name was published by C.T.
 Wood in 1837.
 His description is somewhat eccentric, and was published under his pseudonym "S.D.W.".
 Wood misquotes his source—John Latham's 1783 General Synopsis of Birds—as calling the bird "cat thrush", probably because he knew the species under that name from George Shaw's General Zoology.
 Latham's name was "cat flycatcher", analogous to the scientific name of Linné.

 Shaw (and subsequently C.T.
-Wood) used L.J.P.
-Vieillot's specific name felivox.
+Wood) used Louis Pierre Vieillot's specific name felivox.
 This means "cat voice", a contraction of Latin felis ("cat") and vox ("voice").
 Vieillot, differing from the earlier authors, believed the bird to be a true thrush (Turdus).

 Though mimids were widely considered Turdidae until the 1850s, this was not any more correct than treating them as Old World flycatchers, as these three families are distinct lineages of the superfamily Muscicapoidea.
 In the mid-20th century, the Turdidae and even most of the Sylvioidea were lumped in the Muscicapidae—but the Mimidae were not.

 Lastly, the smaller gray catbirds from Bermuda, which have proportionally narrow and shorter rectrices and primary remiges, were described as subspecies bermudianus ("from Bermuda") by Outram Bangs in 1901.
 But this taxon was never widely accepted, and today the gray catbird is generally considered monotypic as a species, too.